 This page discusses how to set up the Stardog Spark connector for running graph analytics algorithms.

-Stardog supports graph analytics capabilities via integration with Apache Spark.
-Stardog Spark connector is compatible with Spark 3.X API and can be used with any Spark cluster deployed via Azure Databricks, Amazon EMR or any other means.
-Stardog Spark connector is compatible with Stardog versions 7 and above.
+Stardog supports graph analytics capabilites via integration with Apache Spark.
+Stardog Spark connector is compatible with Spark 3.X API can can be used with any Spark cluster deployed via Azure Databricks, Amazon EMR or any other means.
+Stardog Spark connector is compatible with Stardog 7.*.

 We explain these steps in more details in the following sections.

 The input parameters to graph analytics specify information such the algorithm that will be run, configuration options for the algorithm, Stardog connection parameters and options to configure how the graph results should be saved to Stardog.
 The input parameters can be written in a Java-style properties file.
 An example file for parameters looks as follows:

 # Stardog connection parameters

 Note that, if you need to use multiline values in Java properties files you will need to use backslash (‘') at the end of a line to indicate the next line is a part of the value.

 Not all the parameters shown above are required.
 More detailed information about input parameters can be found in the Graph Analytics Algorithms section.

 The input parameters can also be specified as arguments to graph analytics program.
 In this case, each ‘key=value’ pair would be passed separated by space.

 See the examples below to see how parameters are passed for execution.